 No, not at all!
 This is open to anyone from

 any background.
 In fact most people who attend haven’t taken the Refuge Vow (when one formally enters the Buddhist path).
-Sean teaches in a way that is accessible to anyone, and maintains the
+The teachings are presented in a way that is accessible to

 For those who want to enter the Buddhist path in a formal way, that opportunity is made available periodically.
 Those who don’t are still completely welcome here.